kebab-os/.github/profile/README.md

 # Our products
 At Kebab-OS, we have developed a range of innovative tools and systems that help developers work more efficiently and with greater flexibility:

 - **Kebab-GUI**: A user-friendly, GUI-based windowing operating system designed to provide a seamless and intuitive interface for developers.
 Kebab-GUI aims to simplify the user experience, offering a clean, modern design and a responsive environment for both development and general use.
-Whether you're running applications or managing system resources, Kebab-GUI offers smooth navigation and enhanced functionality for a better user experience. [◹](https://github.com/kebab-os/kebab-gui)
+Whether you're running applications or managing system resources, Kebab-GUI offers smooth navigation and enhanced functionality for a better user experience.
+[Open ◹](https://github.com/kebab-os/kebab-gui)

 - **Kebab-CLI**: A robust, command-line shell built for developers who prefer to work in a terminal-based environment.
 Kebab-CLI offers powerful features, customization options, and supports a wide range of commands to help developers interact with their systems more efficiently.
-It’s perfect for automating tasks, managing workflows, or simply boosting productivity when working directly with the command line. [◹](https://github.com/kebab-os/kebab-cli)
+It’s perfect for automating tasks, managing workflows, or simply boosting productivity when working directly with the command line.
+[Open ◹](https://github.com/kebab-os/kebab-cli)

 These tools reflect our commitment to providing versatile solutions that cater to different workflows, ensuring that developers have the flexibility they need to work the way they want.